glynawe/Vanilla/vanilla.md

     ProcDeclaration = ProcDescription ["=" Body "end" NAME].

     ProcType   = "(" [Parameters {";" Parameters}] ")" [ReturnType]
-    Parameters = ["var" | "const"] VariableList.
+    Parameters = ["var"] VariableList.
     ReturnType = ":" Type

 The parameter names in procedure descriptions are placeholders for describing each parameter.
 They are not examined when determining type equivalence.
 However, parameters names are significant in procedure declarations.

 Assigning to a `var` parameter assigns to the parameter supplied by the procedure call, i.e. `var` parameters are passed by reference.
-A `const` parameter is a `var` that may not be assigned to.
-Parameters that are neither `const` or `var` are *value parameters*.
-Value parameters are assigned to temporary variables in the procedure, i.e. they are pass-by-value.
+Parameters without `var` are *constant parameters*.
+Constant parameters cannot be assigned new values.

-A supplied parameter must match its parameter type, with one exception: a `byte` value will be accepted as an `integer` value parameter.
+A supplied parameter must match its parameter type, with one exception: a `byte` value will be accepted as an `integer` constant parameter.

-The compiler may pass structured type `const` parameters by reference. *The compiler may optionally disallow record and array value parameters.*

 A procedure without a return type has the *statement type* which is compatible with no other type.
 Such a procedure may only be used as a statement.

+*The compiler may pass record and array constant parameters by reference.*

 # Types